SAS airline pilots warn of potential strike from late June | Business

 SAS airline pilots warn of potential strike from late June

-Some 1,000 SAS pilots in Denmark, Norway and Sweden could go on strike from late June over disagreement on wages and ways to cut costs at the struggling Nordic airline, labour unions said on Thursday.
+Some 1,000 SAS pilots in Denmark, Norway and Sweden could go on strike from late June over disagreements on wages and ways to cut costs at the struggling Nordic airline, labour unions said, drawing a sharp rebuke from the company.

-Some 1,000 SAS pilots in Denmark, Norway and Sweden could go on strike from late June over disagreement on wages and ways to cut costs at the struggling Nordic airline, labour unions said on Thursday.
-"We have been negotiating for months without being able to agree," Danish Pilot Union leader Henrik Thyregod said in a statement.
+Some 1,000 SAS pilots in Denmark, Norway and Sweden could go on strike from late June over disagreements on wages and ways to cut costs at the struggling Nordic airline, labour unions said, drawing a sharp rebuke from the company.
+"We have been negotiating for months without being able to agree," Danish Pilot Union leader Henrik Thyregod said in a statement on Thursday.

 "We have gone to great lengths to help SAS, and we have offered the company huge savings.
 But we can under no circumstances agree to deteriorations (or wage cuts) of more than 30%, which SAS demands," he said.
 Unions and management have negotiated since last November and the collective agreement between the airline and the SAS Pilot Group union expired on April 1.